-Do this list so you don't regret not ringing something you really need.
+Make this list, so you don't regret not ringing something you really need.
 This is especially disturbing when you can't find in your country of assignment the exact one you like.

 Arrange your Finances

 Make sure you have identified the best flow and transfer of money.
 Have a person in your home country you can trust to do some things for you.
 You might need to give this person power of attorney for some things.
 Most things you can now do online.

 We always ask the bank to give us one person with whom we can communicate when we have issues regarding finance, also, how we can easily transfer money or ask for some finance transactions to be done on our behalf.
 We find it easier to work with our bank in our own country, send the pay there and use the ATM and credit cards wherever we are.
 Develop a good relationship with your bank.
 It makes it easier.

 Here's help in transitioning to your new international job